Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

 \subsection{A numerical method for subglacial cavitation}

 In this section we present a numerical algorithm for solving the complete subglacial cavitation problem which results from coupling the Stokes equation \eqref{eq:stokes-eq} to the time-dependent advection equation \eqref{eq:advection}.
 We write the discrete counterparts to these equations and explain how they are coupled by deforming the domain according to a contact criterion.
 The resulting algorithm is summarised in Algorithm \ref{alg:1}.
 The solver is implemented in Firedrake \citep{rathgeber2016}, using the version available at \citet{zenodo1}.
-The code for the viscous contact solver presented in Algorithm \ref{alg:1} is openly available in the archived repository \citet{zenodo2} and in \url{https://bitbucket.org/gonzalogddiego/subglacialcavitysolver_2021/src/master/}.
+The code for the viscous contact solver presented in Algorithm \ref{alg:1} is openly available, as described in the data availability statement below.

 Subglacial cavitation is a time-dependent problem, so its discretisation requires a partition of a given time interval $[0,T]$ into intervals of length $\Delta t$.
 At each time step $t_k = k \Delta t$ for $k = 0,1,..., N = T/\Delta t$, we must consider a discrete cavity roof $\theta_h^k$ and domain $\Omega^k$ given by